Raj16012024/Rajee_Repos/README.md

 This project was created from the repository using Github.com; the main purpose of this repository and the project is to learn and understand Git and IntellJ.

-## Prerequisites
+## Prerequisites and Dependencies
-The things you need before installing the software.
+The things need before installing the software.
 * IntellJ
 * Java
 * Maven

-### Dependencies
-These dependencies need to be included in pom.xml
+These dependencies need to be included in pom.xml Junit

-Junit
 Selenium WebDriver
 Cucumber
 Cucumber Junit

-#### Getting Started
+### Getting Started
-This repository has been cloned to a local machine for development and testing purposes.
-Under a new Maven project, these Java packages (browser control, features, page objects, step definitions, and utilities) were created from src/test/java in IntelliJ.
+This repository had been cloned to a local machine for development and testing purposes.
+Under a new Maven project, these Java packages (browser control, features, page objects, step definitions, and utilities) were created under src/test/java directories in IntelliJ.
 See deployment for notes on deploying the project.

-##### Installation
+#### Installation

-A step by step guide that will tell you how to get the development environment up and running.
+A step-by-step guide will tell you how to get the development environment up and running.

 ```
 $ First step